nirmalsinhp/read_notes/EffectiveCpp.md

 -  random access iterators.
 These kinds of iterators add to bidirectional iterators the ability to perform “iterator arithmetic,” i.e., to jump forward or backward an arbitrary distance in constant time.
 -  traits allow you to get information about a type during compilation.
 -  template metaprogram is a program written in C++ that executes inside the C++ compiler.
--  template meta programming.
 -  generative programming.
 -  Turing complete.

 ### New & delete
-- handles memory
+- handles memory allocation & de allocation.
-- [] new and delete are different operators
+- new/delete & new []/delete [] are diff set of operators later one used for array allocation.
 - new handler function is called when operator new can't allocate asked memory, you can set it.
 Using set new handler function.
 - write custom new & delete to
     -  improve efficiency space /performance